 There are sculptures throughout Fairfax that make up the city’s colorful tradition of injecting art into public life.
 Girl with Dog is a bronze sculpture in the garden at Old Town Square that’s Insta-famous.
 Peace Bird is a stainless steel tribute to a civic leader located in Van Dyck.

-The Hirshorn Museum has an impressive collection of modern and contemporary art on display, and posts their artist conversations on YouTube, and you can check their website for upcoming talks.
-The Smithsonian is planning a revitalization to the existing sculpture gardens, and through the fall, the sculpture garden is free to visitors.
-You can share the power of art on social media, tagging #Hirshorn on your posts.
-Independence Ave. and Seventh St., Washington.
+The Hirshhorn Museum has an impressive collection of modern and contemporary art on display, and posts their artist conversations on YouTube, and you can check their website for upcoming talks.
+The Smithsonian is planning a revitalization to the existing sculpture gardens, and the sculpture garden is free to visitors.
+You can share the power of art on social media by tagging #Hirshhorn on your posts.
+Independence Ave. and 7th St., Washington, DC

 The National Gallery of Art has a six-acre sculpture garden filled with pathways and fountains, and 21 modern and contemporary sculptures.
 Check out Pavilion Café for a surprisingly delicious lunch, and stay tuned for the announcement of the return of the Sculpture Garden Ice Rink in the coming weeks.
-Sixth St. and Constitution Ave.
-NW, Washington.
+6th St. and Constitution Ave.
+NW, Washington, DC

 The E. Claiborne and Lora Robbins Sculpture Garden in the Virginia Museum of Fine Art has a permanent collection and temporary exhibits in their sculpture garden with waterfalls, pathways, and elevated gardens and grounds.
 The three-and-a-half-acre grounds combines organic gardens with contemporary architecture, and the museum unveiled the Rumors of War sculpture by Kehinde Wiley in 2019.
 200 N. Arthur Ashe Blvd., Richmond